ankhezar/si.tax.calculator/README.md

   - **30% discount** for the second 12 months.
   - From the 25th month onward, contributions are paid in full, based on the formal income from the previous fiscal year.

-### Opening an SP
+### Opening an S.P.

-To open a Sole Proprietorship, you need the following documents:
+To open a Slovenian Sole Proprietorship, you need the following documents:

 1. **Certificate of No Criminal Record** issued by your country of origin (available through the consulate for foreigners).
 2. **Certificate of No Tax Debt** issued by your country of origin (available through the consulate for foreigners).